brianhouse/ART311/README.md

 Each student will more carefully consider issues raised in discussion through weekly reflections.
 This will take the form of a short 300–400 word essay.
 This is a way for you to synthesize what we are learning in class and to situate your own art practice.

 ### Visiting Artists
 In addition, we will have seven visiting artists this semester meeting with us to talk about their work.
-Everyone in the class will have a task hosting one of the visiting artists (an introduction, gift, or thank you).
+Everyone in the class will have a task hosting one of the visiting artists (an introduction or a thank you gift).
 In addition, you are expected to incorporate research and reflection related to each of the visiting artist lectures into our class discussions and your writing.

 ### Final Paper
 With the final paper, you will investigate what you want art to be and/or do.
 It should reflect a clear synthesis of topics covered throughout the semester, properly citing texts read in the course along with additional texts and other research.
 Clarity, organization, depth, and grasp of course material will be among the evaluating criteria for your final paper.
 The text should be 2000-2500 words, and a one-page prospectus and short bibliography for your final paper will be due in advance.